 Jennifer – Chef Wife, Mother of 3

-My name is Jennifer and I’m married to a chef.
+My name is Jennifer and I’m married to a chef turned Co-CEO.

-My chef/husband Tom and I have been married for 21 years.
-I am blessed to be able to stay home full time with our 3 girls while my husband works as a chef to provide for our family.
+My chef/husband Tom and I have been married for 25 years.
+I am blessed to be able to stay home full time with our 3 girls while my husband has worked his way up from line cook to Co-CEO of a restaurant group to provide for our family.